samfeldstein/notebook/content/notes/subnet-range.md

 `11111111.11111111.11111111.00000000`

 We can figure out how may hosts the netmask supports by calculating the number of combinations we can make out of 8 bits.
-We do that using exponentiation.
+We do that using [exponentiation](notes/exponentiation.md).

-Each bit has two possible values (0 or 1).

-Since we have 8 bits for hosts, we can determine the number of hosts by calcula